Administrative and jurisdictional remedies in the industrial property field: a comparative study between the Congolese system and Bangui Agreement

 – either that the person entitled is subrogated in all the rights and obligations of the depositor, patented or certified; in this case, the subrogation is retroactive.

-“The owner of model or industrial design has, in defense of his rights of nullity action, in claim and counterfeit as regulated by title I above”
+“The owner of the model or industrial design has, in defense of his rights of nullity action, in claim and counterfeit as regulated by the title I above”

-- Concerning the right of brand: combination of articles 138 and 121 of the aforementioned law
+Concerning the right of the brand: a combination of articles 138 and 121 of the aforementioned law

-Under the terms of this article 138, “the rights and obligations of the owner of brand are, by analogy, the same as those provided (…) for model or industrial design.”
+Under the terms of this article 138, “the rights and obligations of the owner of the brand are, by analogy, the same as those provided (…) for the model or industrial design.”

-According to him, such action can also be initiated by someone who deposited his brand into ad hoc service of the provincial administration against the author of posterior deposit of the same brand, carry on directly to the Ministry having industrial property in its attributions.
+According to him, such action can also be initiated by someone who deposited his brand into ad hoc service of the provincial administration against the author of posterior deposit of the same brand, carries on directly to the Ministry having an industrial property in its attributions.

-In addition, concerning the nullity of remedy, Congolese legislator provided for it in the field of patent in articles 96, 97,98, 99 and 100 of the Congolese Law mentioned above, while in model and industrial design field, is based on the aforementioned article 121, and finally in brand law, it is article 149 of the same law.
+In addition, concerning the nullity of remedy, Congolese legislator provided for it in the field of the patent in articles 96, 97,98, 99 and 100 of the Congolese Law mentioned above, while in the model and industrial design field, is based on the aforementioned article 121, and finally, in brand law, it is article 149 of the same law.

-In conclusion, the Congolese legislator as well as Bangui, it exists several things to do in order to improve the procedures rules applicable to the various litigations relating to industrial property law.
+In conclusion, the Congolese legislator as well as Bangui, it exists several things to do in order to improve the rules of the procedure applicable to the various litigations relating to industrial property law.